RadinaAvramova/RadinaAvramova/README.md

 # Hey there! 👋

 I'm Radina, a passionate programmer who recently completed the JavaScript curriculum at Software University.
 My journey has taken me through various modules covering fundamental to advanced concepts in the language.
-Currently, I am focused on enhancing my skills in front-end and back-end technologies, developing various projects with different technologies, and continually expanding my knowledge in the dynamic field of web development.
+Currently, I am focused on enhancing my skills in front-end and back-end technologies, developing various projects with different technologies, and continually expanding my knowledge in the dynamic field of programming.

 ## 💡 About Me
 - 🔭 I’m currently working on my portfolio projects for Junior Software Developer jobs